UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/SLURM-Scripts/Array-and-Parallel/Basic-Array-Job/README.md

  ```
  #SBATCH --array 1-5
  ```
- Each job in the array has its own associated environment variable ```$SLURM_ARRAY_TASK_ID``` that is used to differentiate the submjobs.
+ Each job in the array has its own associated environment variable ```$SLURM_ARRAY_TASK_ID``` that is used to differentiate the subjobs.
 To demonstrate how we can use each of these to read in different input files, we'll print a sample command:
  ```
  echo "./sample_command input_file_${SLURM_ARRAY_TASK_ID}.in"
  ```